Adapting Your Retail Store Operations to Today’s New Normal

 1. Streamline New Activities Like Curbside Pickup

-Shoppers are seeking to reduce contact and have shown a preference for contactless shopping options, with curbside pickup more than doubling at retail stores during the COVID-19 pandemic.
+Customers today prefer contactless shopping options, with curbside pickup more than doubling at retail stores during the COVID-19 pandemic.
 As a result, many retailers are either implementing curbside pickup for the first time or dramatically expanding their curbside pickup services.
 As with any new initiative, it’s easy for the customer experience to fall short if you don’t have the right tools to simplify new processes for associates.

 An appointment booking solution can substantially improve curbside pickup processes, giving customers an easy way to schedule essential services at the store.
 This gives customers the ability to easily schedule the services they need and make changes to existing appointments, providing them with a seamless brand experience.

-This solution has to be built for retail, where it can be aligned with labor schedules and employee availability, as well as in-store workload to account for cleaning and sanitation procedures that accompany curbside pickup services.
+This solution has to be built for retail, where it can be aligned with labor schedules and employee availability, as well as in-store workload to account for cleaning and sanitization procedures that accompany curbside pickup services.
 It also needs to be able to push notifications to store associates’ mobile devices when they have to fulfill a curbside pickup order, ensuring that there isn’t a delay when a customer arrives at the store for their order.
 Lastly, it needs to provide queue management functionality, so that if there is a delay in curbside pickup fulfillment, customers are notified and know how long it will be until their order is fulfilled.

 2. Ensure All Safety Initiatives are Implemented Flawlessly

-A real-time retail communication system can make it simple to implement new safety initiatives, providing the ability to send critical information across your organization at a moment’s notice, ensuring it reaches the right people at the right time.
+A real-time communication system can make it easier to implement new safety initiatives, providing the ability to send critical information across your organization at a moment’s notice, ensuring it reaches the right people at the right time.
 By giving corporate the ability to instantly send out updated safety procedures to field and store managers, they guarantee that communication is quick and consistent across all stores.
 This is also useful for store associates who need immediate answers about where to locate PPE or clarification on existing safety policies.
 Associates can quickly ask questions and send feedback to their managers, receiving the information they need immediately.

 To learn more about how to adapt your retail store operations to today’s new normal, check out our recent white paper, “Improving Retail Execution and communication in Times of Uncertainty.”